Goodbye Paradise: Reception

+contemporary Australian filmmaking, it deserves to be seen."

+The Bulletin wrote "Although it comes out of the traditions of hard-boiled Californian fiction, it’s not a museum-piece.
+It has a life of its own and an essentially Australian character."

 Sequel

 Bob Ellis and Denny Lawrence wrote a sequel for the film called Goodbye Adelaide.
 The plot involved Stacy finishing the book he is writing in the first movie and visiting the Adelaide Festival to promote it, where he is caught up in an attempted defection by a Russian poet.
 In January 1985 The Age reported the film would be made that year with a budget of $3 million.
 However, the movie was never made.

+The movie was one of a number of films sold by the NSWFC to the Pepper Group.